-1. The OC is responsible for the travel, meals and accommodations expenses for the Ground Jury, the Appeal Committee, the Veterinary Commission or FEI Veterinary Delegate, the Technical Delegate, the FEI Chief Driving Steward and the Course Designer (see Article 131 General Regulations).
+1. The OC is responsible for the travel, meals and accommodations expenses for the Ground Jury7 the Appeal Committee, the Veterinary Commission or FEI Veterinary Delegate, the Technical Delegate, the FEI Chief Driving Steward, and the Course Designer and the FEI Para Equestrian Classifiers (only for Para Driving Competitions) (see Article 131 General Regulations).